 Jobs can be linked together in a simple relationship.
 This is good for cross-referencing similar Jobs.

 A Change Request is another of the main entities within HelpMaster.

 A Change Request is the entity that defines the structure for a formal change within your organization.
 Each Change Request is always associated with a person (the requester), and contains details about the change - the definition, including when the change is proposed, the implementation process, the review process, and the final results.
 A change may also have a voting panel associated with it.
 Each voter in the change process can then vote on whether the change should proceed.

 Unlike Jobs, a request for change has a very defined life-cycle that must progress through each stage (voting is optional).

 Changes appear in the Explorer screen for Staff member to view, edit and action.

 An Action is an update to a Job.
 An Action contains details such as what occurred, who did it, how much it cost, how long it took, when it was done and other details.
 Common Actions that are performed on a Job include reassignment, changing the Job status, closing a Job, or acknowledging a Job.

 Common Actions (or updates) are usually implemented as an Action Template.
 This allows for common and frequent actions to be implemented quickly, consistently and in a standard and common way.

-An Asset is a piece of equipment that may be used by a Client, or belongs to a Site.
+An Asset is a piece of equipment that may be used by a Client, or belongs to a Site, or something else.
 An Asset may represent the item that is the cause of a helpdesk call.
-An Asset may be linked to a helpdesk Job, a Client, a Site or a Knowledge Base article.
+An Asset may be linked to a Job, a Client, a Site, Request for Change or a Knowledge Base article.
+Assets can also be linked to other assets.
 An Asset is sometimes also referred to as a configuration item, or CI.

 Knowledge Base articles